tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_exploring_javadoc_output.md

 {% include course_image.html size="large" filename="classsummary" ext_print="png" ext_web="png" alt="Class summary" caption="Class summary" %}

-You click a class name (in this case, ACMESmartphone or Dynamite) to dive into the details.
+You click a class name (in this case, `ACMESmartphone` or `Dynamite`) to dive into the details.

 ## Class details

 When you view a class page, you're presented with a brief summary of the fields, constructors, and methods for the class.
-Again this is just an overview.
+Again, this is just an overview.
 When you scroll down, you can see the full details about each of these elements.

 {% include course_image.html size="large" url="http://docs.oracle.com/javase/7/docs/api/" filename="fulldetails" ext_print="png" ext_web="png" alt="Full class details" caption="Full class details" %}